Self-Study: Career Transitions for the SLPs

 Available January 1-31, 2023

 The career of an SLP is multi-faceted, with many SLPs transitioning practice settings throughout their career, from schools to private practice, from acute care to skilled nursing, from outpatient to academia.
 The more challenging transitions occur when an SLP looks to start working with pediatrics after being in an adult practice setting and vice-versa, when a pedi SLP looks to enter into adult clinical practice.
-Tonight’s speakers are leaders with experience in interviewing and hiring.
+Our program presenters are leaders with experience in interviewing and hiring.
 They will discuss what an SLP should consider when looking to change their clinical practice population, including tips for interviewing and resume-building.

 Meredith Finnie, M.S., CCC-SLP